grzesuav/gjpf-core/README.md

 ## Build
 Gradle is required, project was build on Gradle 2.3, there was some changes in recent Gradle version so for now probably best way is to use same version for building.
 To check which tasks are accessible type 'gradle tasks' in root project directory (where 'build.gradle' and 'setting.gradle' are placed).
-To build project type 'gradle build' or 'gradle clean build', it will:
+To build project type `gradle build` or `gradle clean build`, it will:
 * clean (in case when this target was called)
 * compile each module, examples and tests
 * make jars necessary to properly run tests